AddFunc Head & Footer Code Security & Risk Analysis

 Generally Safe

-AddFunc Head & Footer Code has no known CVEs and is actively maintained.
+AddFunc Head & Footer Code has a strong security track record.
+Known vulnerabilities have been patched promptly.
 It's a solid choice for most WordPress installations.

 Risk Assessment